Manifest2Heal

 Instructions

-- Weigh flour in a mixing bowl and slowly add water, gently stirring with a spatula until light clumps have formed.
+• Weigh flour in a bowl and slowly add water, gently stirring until light clumps have formed.
 Finish by kneading with your hand until fully combined then cover and rest for 10 min.

-- Chop cabbage into small pieces.
-Transfer to a colander in the sink and add a generous amount of salt.
-Massage entirely and let it sweat naturally for 10-20 minutes before squeezing out any leftover moisture.
+• Chop cabbage into small pieces.
+Transfer to a colander in the sink and add salt.
+Massage entirely and let it sweat for 10-20 min before squeezing out any leftover moisture.

-- Divide the dough into 4 sections.
+• Divide the dough into 4 sections.
 Roll each section into a rope then cut into 5-6 equal pieces.
-Cover whatever dough is not being used to avoid drying out.

-- Place the wrapper on the dumpling maker (or in your hand) and add a small scoop of the filling in the middle.
-Add warm water to the edges and fold the maker together to close (or squeeze edges together until tightly sealed with fingers.)
+• Place the wrapper in your hand and add a small scoop of the filling in the middle.
+Add warm water to the edges and squeeze edges together until tightly sealed.

-- Place the dumpling on a cookie sheet lined with parchment paper dusted with flour and reuse whatever dough is leftover on the next wrapper.
+• Place the dumpling on a cookie sheet lined with parchment paper dusted with flour.
 Continue making dumplings until all the dough is gone.

-- Bring a large pot of salted water to a boil.
-Add 15-20 dumplings at a time and cook for 6-8 minutes, until they're floating and look bloated.
+• Bring a large pot of salted water to a boil.
+Add 15-20 dumplings and cook for 6-8 minutes.

-- Use a slotted spoon to remove the cooked dumplings and serve with desired dipping sauce (e.g. soy sauce, chili oil, etc).
+• Use a slotted spoon to remove and serve with desired dipping sauce (e.g. soy sauce, chili oil, etc).

 Notes